naturalshine/soother-site/content/docs/002-training-soother.md

 Phoneme Distribution (this, at least, does not represent a problematic result; it's merely interesting):
 ![phoneme dist](/images/phoneme_dist.png)

 I removed the obvious outliers in these graphs, but the data still wasn't great.
 However, I was running out of time.
-As I discuss in [my future plans](/next-gen), I will have to make a sweep through all of my training data to clean it up further since my [quality control process](/docs/001-technical-management-soother-sound#remaining-issues-with-data-quality) seems to have failed some non-trivial percentage of the time.
+As I discuss in [my future plans](/next-gen), I will have to make a sweep of my entire speech dataset to clean it up further since my [quality control process](/docs/001-technical-management-soother-sound#remaining-issues-with-data-quality) seems to have failed some non-trivial percentage of the time.

 ## Finding Alignment

-I needed to continue with the data that I had, and after reading many, many github issues, I realised that the issue with model alignment might be separate, at least in part, from the issues with data malformation.
+Due to time constraints, I needed to make the speech dataset work without further intervention.
+After reading many, many github issues, I realised that the issue with speech model alignment might be separate, at least in part, from the issues with data malformation.
 I read that Keith Ito's initial implementation of tacotron was more forgiving than the mimic2 fork.
 Thus, I decided to change speech synthesis repos.
 I also made some changes to the hparams of the training script, to the bitrate of my wav files, and to the [synthesis audio parser](https://github.com/keithito/tacotron/issues/92).
 These changes might have, in the end, made a bigger impact than the change of the synthesis repo.
 To be honest, I'm completely unsure what did the trick.
 I did send a tweet into the void with an offer to sell my soul in exchange for alignment, so it can't be discounted that someone took me up on that.
 Whatever the cause, in the next round of training, my model quickly reached something like alignment.

 Here it is at 58,000 steps: